 Is at-home teeth whitening actually safe?

-Yes!
 At-home kits have been in use for decades and millions of people use them every year.
-As long as your teeth and gums are healthy, you should be safe to use Luelli and other reputable products.
+As long as you consult your dentist first, and your teeth and gums are healthy, you should be safe to use Luelli and other reputable products.
 Just keep the following caveats in mind:

 - Verify that the product you are purchasing is authentic.
 When buying from third-party sites, sometimes you will encounter false products that might use unsafe ingredients or have unclear instructions.